 |Overexposed||The highlights have been pushed too far to the right, to the point where they have been clipped to white.
 You will not be able to recover them, resulting in a lack of highlight definition and a very video-like image if the sky is the clipped portion of the shot.
 Check to see if you can use a lower ISO setting to help minimise noise and pull back the clipped values into the legal range.|

-With the histogram as a guide, you will quickly nail the correct ETTR exposure for each shot, while maximising dynamic range and minimising noise.
+Master the histogram or zebras and you will quickly nail the correct ETTR exposure, all while maximising dynamic range and minimising noise.

 If you are interested in learning more about how ETTR works at a technical level, and why it is the right way to expose for maximum dynamic range, you can read more below.